 In , however, the wife and daughter moved back to India.
 The wife testified that she had not stayed in India voluntarily, but she had to remain because her husband canceled her plane ticket and her visa.
 The husband agreed to help the daughter come back to the U.

-The husband filed for divorce in While it could not be said that the opinion stikes down the adultery statues per se, it makes clear that it considers statutes criminalizing private, consensual, sexual intercourse irrelevant for the purpose of civil litigation.
+enter The husband filed for divorce in While it could not be said that the opinion stikes down the adultery statues per se, it makes clear that it considers statutes criminalizing private, consensual, sexual intercourse irrelevant for the purpose of civil litigation.
 Whether Virginia appellate courts would concur with the analysis in Thong remains to be seen.
 Because our appellate courts have not addressed the issue directly, the criminal adultery statute, whether regularly prosecuted, has an undeniable impact on the practice of family law.

 Defendants in divorce cases based on an adultery claim regularly assert their Fifth Amendment privilege against self-incrimination.